omnivector-solutions/license-manager/jawthorizer/README.md

-# JWT-APIGW-Authorizer
+# Jawthorizer

 ## About The Project
-`jwt-apigw-authorizer` is a small module appropriate to be used as a "custom authorizer" (aka "lambda authorizer") in AWS API Gateway.
+`jawthorizer` is a small module appropriate to be used as a "custom authorizer" (aka "lambda authorizer") in AWS API Gateway.
 Package and deploy this software as a lambda function and set up an API Gateway to use the lambda as your token authorizer.

 ## Prerequisites